IIGB Linux Cluster

 Several utilities are available for obtaining information about the history of the cluster load by users, labs and individual nodes.

-When this function is executed from the R console on the biocluster head node, it will return an overview of the CPU hour history by users and PIs, as well as the average load of the entire cluster.
+When this command is executed on a Biocluster head node, it will return an overview of the CPU hour history by users and labs (groups).

 Table of Contents